Locomotive Emissions Monitoring

 Canada’s railways are greener than ever before.
-Innovative operating practices and investments in new U.S. Environmental Protection Agency compliant locomotives have allowed Canada’s freight railways to improve their fuel efficiency by close to 45 per cent since 1990.
-In fact, the rail industry produces just one per cent of Canada’s greenhouse gas (GHG) emissions, even though it transports more than 100 million passengers and around 70 per cent of the country’s intercity freight each year.
+Innovative operating practices and investments in new Locomotive Emissions Regulations compliant locomotives have allowed Canada’s freight railways to improve their fuel efficiency by 25.9 per cent since 2005, and inter-city passenger railways to improve their fuel efficiency by 31.3% between 2005 and 2019 (pre-pandemic).
+In fact, the rail industry produces just one per cent of Canada’s greenhouse gas (GHG) emissions, even though it transports millions of passengers and around 70 per cent of the country’s intercity freight each year.

 Creating a Greener Rail Network